TheManuGarcia/HelloReact/README.md

 # HelloReact

-First introduction to the React framework, following an online tutorial.
+First introduction to the React framework.
+Learning about components.

 Technologies used:
 - ReactJS